 This year, my spouse turned 57; not a milestone birthday, but with everything that’s gone on this past year, it’s one I wanted to celebrate.
 I looked around at various options.
 I hate the heat.
 I am not a summer person.
 The thought of going someplace really hot did not thrill me.
-Just about any place I could think of had the possibility of 100°F temperatures in July which meant I’d basically be hiding inside in air conditioning.
+Just about any place, I could think of had the possibility of 100°F temperatures in July which meant I’d basically be hiding inside in air conditioning.
 He’s also not the adventurer I am.
-When we stop at rest areas, he patiently waits at the car while I search.
+When we stop at rest areas, he patiently waits in the car while I search.
 Museums and tours don’t thrill him.
 I had the idea to go to an all-inclusive resort on the beach somewhere that we could just generally bob around in the pool or ocean and drink.

 My search led me to the Riu Palace Peninsula in Cancun, Mexico.
 I’d never been to Cancun (or Mexico).
 It had a number of pools, including a swim-up bar.
 The pictures made the beach look really nice.
 There were a good number of restaurants with a variety of food, all included, as were drinks.
 I reserved a room in the adults-only villas section.
 That’s not the tall tower you see above, but a series of 3-story buildings to the side of this.
 I tried to figure it out and I think there are about 90 rooms in the villas.
-It also had it’s own private pool.
+It also had its own private pool.

 I booked through Southwest vacations.
-The price point was right for 5 nights, including airfare, hotel, all food and drinks.
+The price point was right for 5 nights, including airfare, hotel, and all food and drinks.
 There are also some activities and entertainment at the Riu Palace Peninsula that are also included.
 Getting there was uneventful until we arrived in Cancun.
 The line to get through customs and immigration was so long – it took us about 2 hours of standing and waiting to get through it.

 I had booked transportation to the hotel through Southwest as well, and all I knew was to look for someone with a blue shirt for the transportation.
 As we walked out of immigration at Cancun Airport, there were people waiting for us with signs that said “tour.”
 Thinking these were the people I needed to find, I sought out someone with a blue shirt.
 No, they aren’t the transportation I’d arranged.
 They are people who are trying to rope you into timeshare presentations and other things.
 It took two conversations that we had to extract ourselves from before we had any clue where to go to get our transportation.
 Hint: go outside of the buildings past the taxi pickup.
 You’ll find all of the transport operators out there.